hoangduytran/blender-manual/manual/modeling/modifiers/generate/geometry_nodes.rst

 Move to Nodes Operator
 ======================

-Creates a new geometry node tree with the name of the current node tree with `.wrapper` appended to the name.
+Creates a new geometry node tree with the name of the current node tree with ``.wrapper`` appended to the name.
 This operation moves all inputs and outputs from the old modifier into a new node group.
-In order for this operator to function, there **must** be a Group Input **and** a Group Output each with a Geometry socket attatched to the node group.
+In order for this operator to function, there **must** be a Group Input **and** a Group Output each with a Geometry socket attached to the node group.
 This action causes all *Output Attributes* to become *Internal Dependencies* utilizing the :doc:`/modeling/geometry_nodes/attribute/store_named_attribute`.
 All modifier "inputs" will then also become inputs of the newly created node group.